 Places of Employment –

-On average the income per year is around $55,000.
+As most animal cartoonists are self employed, their income is based on obtaining contracts.
+On average the income per year is around $45,000.
 This will differ from country to country.

-The most difficult part is always to get your designs seen by future clients.
-For this a lot of animators need to be well versed in the setup and use of social media.
-They may work long hours and over weekends and holidays to finish work within tight deadlines.
+The most difficult part is always to get your cartoons seen by future clients.
+For this a lot of cartoonists need to be well versed in the setup and use of social media.
+Animal Cartoonists may work long hours and over weekends and holidays to finish work within tight deadlines.

 Future growth and Possibilities:

 Depending on how talented or successful cartoonists are, their cartoons or comic strips may get syndicated, meaning that they will regularly appear in a certain publication.
 The growth of syndicated cartoonists is slow (around 3% per year) with a lot of competition, although the market in digital (online) cartooning has definitely shown a very good growth.
 In comparison, the growth of animators for film and TV has shown a very good growth over the years, especially those that specialize in specific rendering software.

 The skills required for a career as an animal cartoonist can be divided into two very important groups.
 The first is the group containing life skills, which are the core skills that are necessary or desirable for full participation in everyday life.
 The second group is career skills, or the specific skills required to allow a person to enter and operate effectively within a specific career.
 Some or maybe even all of the life skills can assist in strengthening the career skills, and they might even be the same for specific careers.